1. Hobbies & Games

 Touch-sensitivity may be tweaked by choosing from 4 preset velocity curves.

-Preset Songs & Recording:
+Preset Songs & Recording

 The Yamaha P85 has a great selection of 50 songs for reference or just plain pleasure.
 Each of the 10 voices can be previewed with a few demo songs (abridged musical arrangements); but the impressive list of full piano compositions includes songs by Bach, Mozart, Schumann, Joplin, and Debussy, as well as several songs by Beethoven and Chopin.

 Personal songs or practice sessions may be easily recorded and stored, up to 11,000 notes.
-This data may be sent to a computer or MIDI device, but the preset songs are nontransferable (a USB cable adaptor must be purchased separately).
+This data may be sent to a computer or MIDI device, but the preset songs are nontransferable (a USB cable adapter must be purchased separately).

-Keyboard Speakers & Quality:
+Keyboard Speakers & Quality

 The sound quality of the two built-in 6W speakers is excellent, but the limited volume makes me wonder how the decibels will affect the speakers over time.
 This model had previously been a secondary instrument of mine, so it didn’t get enough wear and tear for me to tell whether those concerns were warranted; however, the acoustics may be improved by using a suitable stand, as the speakers are located on the bottom of the instrument.

-Included Accessories:
+Included Accessories

 • Basic sustain pedal (see below)

-• 12V AC adaptor* (models # PA-5D or PA-150
+• 12V AC adaptor*

 • Removable sheet music rest